 And many VPN companies shy away from the potential blowback from authorities.

-After going through 118, we found that 26 will collect three or more important log files that would easily reveal your personal actions.
+After going through 118 different VPNs, we found that 26 of them will collect three or more important log files that would easily reveal your personal actions.

 They all say they “don’t log.”
-But pretty much all of them do.
+But many of them do.
 The trick is to dig into their privacy policies and terms of service to see what, exactly, they’re logging.

 To make matters worse, a lot of them use overly-complicated legal mumbo-jumbo to confuse the issues.

 They’ll word it in such a way that makes it sound innocent.
-It doesn’t seem like they’ll track the files you download.
+Where it doesn’t seem like they’ll track the files you download.

 Further reading: 15 free VPN services that can sell your data to 3rd parties